ukhsa-collaboration/ntbs_Beta/ntbs-service/README.md

 ### Debugging

 VS Code should pick up the debugging configuration automtically.
 Open the debugging panel and launch the debug configuration available.
-Note that this launches the web app itself, so there's no need to run `dotnet` commands directly - but it is _not_ compatible with hot relaoding!
+Note that this launches the web app itself, so there's no need to run `dotnet` commands directly - but it is _not_ compatible with hot reloading!

 ### Dev resources
 #### Frontend guides and libraries
 We are following the [NHS Digital Service Manual](https://beta.nhs.uk/service-manual/) as the baseline for the project's styling and frontend, supplemented by [GOV.UK Service Manual]().
-We are making using of the NHS [implemenatation of the components in Razor](https://github.com/nhsuk/frontend-dotnetcore/) (note, that the useful bits of documentation can be fuond on READMEs of individual directories, e.g. [layout](https://github.com/nhsuk/frontend-dotnetcore/tree/master/src/NHSUKFrontEndLibraryTagHelpers/NHSUK.FrontEndLibrary.TagHelpers/Tags/Layout)).
+We are making using of the NHS [implemenatation of the components in Razor](https://github.com/nhsuk/frontend-dotnetcore/) (note, that the useful bits of documentation can be found on READMEs of individual directories, e.g. [layout](https://github.com/nhsuk/frontend-dotnetcore/tree/master/src/NHSUKFrontEndLibraryTagHelpers/NHSUK.FrontEndLibrary.TagHelpers/Tags/Layout)).

 ### Dev-mode secrets